Malware-Hunter/SF23-AMGenerator/README.md

 ## :gear: Environment

-The tool has been tested in the following environments:
+the tool has been tested in the following environments:

 **Ubuntu 20.04**